toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Bulk Edit Memos

 Add an option to the "Edit Transaction(s)" menu to "Edit Memo(s)" for all selected transactions.
+Allows adding a prefix or a suffix to selected memos.

 ## Bulk Edit Payees